Skip to main content

 AAA TCP/IP is inherently insecure, requiring layered security controls such as authentication, encryption, and monitoring MCP architecture must consider identity, permissions, and auditing to govern tool access Ensures AI systems access tools and data securely, with accountability and traceability

-It doesn't have to be confusing.
 I am still learning it, reading documentation.
 The next step is building a small learning environment where a model can interact with external tools and data sources and my notes, turning theorizing MCP into understanding MCP.
 Understanding MCP conceptually is one step.
-Building with it is the next.
+Building with it to understand how it operates is the next.
 How about you?
 How do you feel about how MCP is implemented within companies and projects?

 Comments